elephantscale/es-training-new/machine-learning/generic/Regressions-Linear-Multi.md

 ---

-## Class Discussion : Why is the Accuracy Low?
+## Class Discussion: Why is the Accuracy Low?

  *  **R<sup>2</sup> is 0.4835** - not a great fit

- *  **Question for class** :
+ *  **Question for class:**

     Why is R<sup>2</sup>  not close to 1?  (as in why is it not a great fit?)

      - Can you guys come up with some reasons

-     - Hint : Look at Sale date in the dataset?
+     - Hint: Look at Sale date in the dataset?
 Think about what happened in that time frame

  * Answers are in next slide